KBPS (AM): History

 During the 1933-1934 school year, programming was added intended for local elementary school students.
 KBPS was transferred from the school to the School District in the fall of 1939.
-As of 1942, KBPS was on the air every school day from 11:00 a.m. to 1:00 p.m. and from 3:15 to 5:00 p.m.
+As of 1942, KBPS was on the air every school day from 11 am to 1 pm and from 3:15 to 5 pm.
 Several of the city schools had radio production instruction, and would prepare special broadcasts for the station.

 In March 1941, with the implementation of the North American Regional Broadcasting Agreement, most of the stations on 1420 kHz, including KBPS, moved as a group to 1450 kHz.
 In 1929, KBPS had begun timesharing with another Portland station, KXL.
 After KXL moved to 750 kHz in October 1941, KBPS had unlimited broadcasting hours, but because it did not have enough programming to fill the available time, it was licensed with a reduced schedule as a "specified hours" station.

 As of 1947, the station was broadcasting six hours each day.
 Patricia Green Swenson took over as general manager at this point, a post which she held until 1994.
-By 1954, the station's schedule was 9 a.m. to 9 p.m.
+In early 1950, an offer to be given the FM transmitter previously used by the recently shuttered KGW-FM was turned down, because "too much expense would be involved in conversion of present AM receivers in the schools".
+By 1954, the station's schedule was 9 am to 9 pm.
 Monday to Friday, which was sometimes extended for late running sports events.

-Beginning in 1994, a student group at Portland State University began leasing time on the station, in order to provide college radio-style programming over KBPS for 59 hours each week, from 5 p.m. until midnight on weekdays and noon to midnight on weekends.
-This programming used the self-assigned identification of "KPSU radio".
+Beginning in 1994, a student group at Portland State University began leasing time on the station, to provide college radio-style programming over KBPS for 59 hours each week, from 5 pm until midnight on weekdays and noon to midnight on weekends.
 The contract arrangement was terminated on June 25, 2010, a week before its intended conclusion, due to KBPS management concerns that some of the programming was inappropriate for a high school station.

-On July 1, 2012 KBPS suspended operations for the summer due to budget cuts, but returned to the air later that year.
+On July 1, 2012, KBPS suspended operations for the summer due to budget cuts, but returned to the air later that year.